Duality and mapping tori in Heegaard Floer homology: Doubling a Heegaard diagram

-Suppose that $\cH=(\Sigma, \ve{\alpha},\ve{\beta},\ws)$ is a multi-pointed Heegaard diagram for $(Y,\ws)$.
-In this section we describe two natural diagrams for $(Y,\ws)$, which can be constructed from the diagram $\cH$.
-We will call these diagrams the \textbf{doubled Heegaard diagrams of } $\cH$.
-They will appear when we compute the trace and cotrace cobordism maps.
+which can be constructed from the diagram $\cH$.
+We call these the \emph{doubled Heegaard diagrams of} $\cH$.
+They naturally appear when we compute the trace and cotrace cobordism maps.
+We also give an expression for the transition maps between $\cH$ and its doubles.